Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Data availability

 \section{Data availability}

 The simulation data of minor merger models used here is publicly available from the URL \href {http:/ /galmer.obspm.fr}{http:/ /galmer.obspm.fr}.
 The measurements of average values of $m=1$ lopsided distortion and $m=2$ bar mode for the sample of S$^4$G galaxies are publicly available from \href {https://doi.org//10.26093/cds/vizier.17720135}{this URL}.
+The newly-added high-resolution simulation is taken from the paper \citet{Baptisteetal2017}.